 The Impacts of Coronavirus

-As hard as it has been for some people, particularly large families in small homes or people struggling to work from home with children, or indeed people living alone.
+It has been hard for some people, particularly large families in small homes or people struggling to work from home with children, or indeed people living alone.
 There have also been many people suffering the loss of a loved one unable to say goodbye.
-Small businesses have folded, causing huge amounts of stress and pressure.

 But in an effort to focus on positivity, there have also been great benefits to our local communities and beyond.
-Here are just some I have noticed, so please comment for anything I have forgotten:
+Here are just some I have noticed in my attempt to be Covid-19 positive, so please comment for anything I have forgotten:

 Increased Community Spirit and Interaction